 Fluoride is an important cavity fighter.
 When it infiltrates the surface of your child’s tooth where the beginnings of a cavity may be festering it can actually remineralize the enamel to repair any damage that has been done and prevent the decay from advancing.
 Children who are at higher risk may benefit from an in-office fluoride treatment.
 Your pediatric dentist may advise that your child begin using a fluoridated toothpaste and mouthwash as well, as part of a daily home care routine.

-Talk to your pediatric dentist about what precautions to take to ensure that your child doesn’t become cavity prone.
+Talk to your Aurora pediatric dentist about what precautions to take to ensure that your child doesn’t become cavity prone.
 Dr. Patterson of Epic Dentistry for Kids believes strongly in the significance of preventive dentistry for his patients.
-Call the office today @ 720-721-3600 in Aurora, CO.
+Call the office today @ 720-721-3600.